Zendro-dev/Zendro-dev.github.io/setup_root.md

  * [docker](https://docs.docker.com/get-docker/)
  * [docker-compose](https://docs.docker.com/compose/install/#install-compose)

+ We strongly recommend to follow [this guide](https://docs.docker.com/engine/install/linux-postinstall/) to use docker without sudo.

 * * *
 ## Recommendations:
   * We strongly recommend you to use Zendro in Linux with or without docker.